-We ended our week with a review of prophecies God said would come true, and evidence supported with facts.
+In our Bible Cafe™ small group discussions for Living Beyond Yourself: Exploring the Fruit of the Spirit by Beth Moore, we reviewed prophecies and evidence.
 God has been faithful to us…unyielding in His love and patience with us.
 We bring Glory to Him when the fruit of the Holy Spirit reflects in us.

 You may not always be aware of another person’s absence but you will quickly be aware of another person’s presence of faith.

 And without faith, it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.
 Hebrews 11:6